Dynamical symmetries of the anisotropic oscillator

 \section{Concluding remarks}

 In this paper, we introduced a set of canonical transformations which map the Hamiltonian of the anisotropic oscillator to that of the isotropic oscillator.
-Since the isotropic oscillator possesses an \(SU(n)\) symmetry, this allowed us to compute the conserved quantities of the anisotropic oscillator.
+Since the isotropic oscillator possesses an $SU(n)$ symmetry, this allowed us to compute the conserved quantities of the anisotropic oscillator.
 The conserved quantities include the mechanical energies in each individual direction.
-In addition, the anisotropic oscillator admits as conserved quantities, generalized versions of the Fradkin tensor and the angular momentum.
-In two dimensions, it is shown that in the case where the two frequencies \(\omega_1\) and \(\omega_2\) are arbitrarily close, then all the conserved quantities reduce to those of the isotropic oscillator together with small corrections originating from the small difference between the frequencies.
+In addition, the anisotropic oscillator has generalized versions of the Fradkin tensor and the angular momentum as conserved quantities.
+In two dimensions, it is shown that in the case where the two frequencies $\Omega_1$ and $\Omega_2$ are arbitrarily close, then all the conserved quantities reduce to those of the isotropic oscillator together with small corrections originating from the small difference between the frequencies.